 How Adeline Hallot Went From Cart Traveler to Horse Traveler: Part 2/2

-What’s it like to spend 3 years traveling from France to Spain with two dogs, two horses, a mule, a cat and a chicken?
-Adeline Hallot did exactly that.
-My wife Julia and I recently spent two days visiting with Adeline.
+What’s it like to spend three years traveling from France to Spain with two dogs, two horses, a mule, a cat and a chicken?
+You should ask Adeline Hallot, because that’s exactly what she did.
+My wife Julia and I visited with Adeline this summer and got her story.
 This is Part 2 of the two-part series I’m writing about her.
+You can read Part 1 here.

 In Part 1 of this series, you can read how Adeline set off on a walking journey with two dogs, a cat and a hand cart.
 She’d always dreamed of traveling by horse and a few months into her journey, she bought a young horse named Gezi.
 In this post, Part 2 of the series, Adeline tells us how she made transition from cart to horse travel and where she ended her voyage.